How to Report a Repair

 We’ve also had to suspend our carpet tile project and we won’t be giving out paint until the office reopens.

-Yes, we sent out the Spring issue of Voice in mid May.
-If you didn't receive your copy please let us know.
+Yes, we are continuing to send out our Voice newsletter.
+If you didn't receive your copy in the autumn please let us know.

 For some tenants, particularly older ones, receiving information through the post is the only way of finding out what’s going on at Melville, so this remains a very important service.